FREQUENTLY ASKED QUESTIONS | INTERNSHIP CHISINAU

 ■ What are the daily activities of an intern?

 Interns actively participate and interact with mentors, trainers and fellow interns during daily stand-ups, and work on tasks that should be delivered as part of their learning path.
 Complimentary to the ongoing training sessions, interns are separated into SCRUM teams that will deliver a small task following the Agile methodology.
 In the process, they learn how to be a team player, apply the theoretical knowledge they have gained and familiarize themselves with the processes.
 They also get to improve their communication and presentation skills.

 Yes, every intern is assigned a mentor, who will guide them in their professional development during the internship.
 Additionally, each stream of interns will be supervised by the Internship Coordinator.

 ■ What type of projects are the interns assigned to?

 Based on demand, interns will shadow experts on either commercial or interesting internal projects.

 ■ How many interns are hired after the internship?

-We aim to hire all our interns.
-Your performance during the internship, proactiveness, as well as your interaction with mentors, fellow interns and Endava staff will directly influence your eligibility for employment.
+Employment is strictly dependent on the available project opportunities at the moment of graduation.
+Your performance during the internship, proactiveness, as well as your interaction with mentors, fellow interns and Endava staff will also influence your eligibility for employment.